Buying real estate in Wakiso?

 What agent fee percentage is normal in Wakiso in 2026?

-As of early 2026, the normal agent fee in Wakiso is around 3% to 5% of the sale price, with 5% being a very common ask in Greater Kampala and surrounding areas like Wakiso.
+As of early 2026, the typical agent commission in Wakiso is around 5% of the sale price, which is the most common ask for a single-side representation in Greater Kampala and Wakiso, though 3% is achievable on higher-value deals and in more competitive mandates.

 Get the full checklist for your due diligence in Wakiso